 I REALLY fought this.
 I didn’t like how I looked on camera; I didn’t see myself as a media queen.
 But the changing social media algorithms forced me to change my mind.
-I saw that any video that I posted had at least 3 times the reach and engagement then graphics or just text.
+I saw that any video that I posted had at least 3 times the reach and engagement than graphics or just text.
 Lesson learned.
-Social media changes by the day, it seems, but the emphasis on video content has only getting stronger.
+Social media changes by the day, it seems, but the emphasis on video content is only getting stronger.
 Don’t wait another day to start using this tactic.

 #7.
 Reduce expenses for your small business.

 New businesses don’t usually have a ton of cash to work with.
 That means you need to keep expenses as low as possible when you’re just starting out.
 Start with FREE.
 Most platforms, or apps, or coaches provide free trials or free content that you can learn from, or put into practice in our business.
 Try them out, and see if it is something your business can really use.
 Only if the answer is yes should you invest.

 If you have been in business for a while, re-examing your expenses quarterly so you stay as profitable as you can.